Best Cities in Portugal to Get Off the Beaten Path

 The Algarve is mostly known for its stunning southern coastline, dotted with lively towns and plenty of entertainment options.
 However, the region’s Atlantic coastline, the Costa Vicentina, couldn’t be more different.
 This pristine natural area is part of the Southwest Alentejo and Vicentine Coast Natural Park.

-You can join a mountain bike or horseback riding tour to explore the wider area.
+Want to explore a wider area?
+Consider joining a mountain bike or horseback riding tour.
 Or you could head to cliff-flanked Amoreira beach, just a 10-minute drive from Aljezur town.
 When the evening falls, it’s time to indulge in a regional sweet potato dish.

 Contribution by: Sarah Vanheel from CosmopoliClan